-Nepal Tours & Trekking Holidays
+Nepal Package Tours & Trekking Trips

 As expert Nepal tour operators, our trips give you everything.
 We explore ancient squares filled with stunning architecture, spot an array of wildlife in beautiful national parks and soak up the incredible views of Nepal's majestic mountain ranges.
 We also offer trekking in the Annapurna region of Nepal.
 We know how to piece together a trip you'll never forget, packed with the main highlights and plenty of hidden gems.
 So, leave the details to us and you can focus on having that adventure of a lifetime.

 Our Signature Nepal tours take in the highlights of this country and neighbouring Bhutan, including the capital, Kathmandu and the biodiverse Chitwan National Park.
-Staying in 4-star hotels with plenty of guided sightseeing and internal flights included, these trips are the best way to take in the highlights of the Himalayas - the tallest mountains in the world!
+Staying in 4-star hotels with plenty of guided sightseeing and internal flights included, these Nepal trips are the best way to take in the highlights of the Himalayas - the tallest mountains in the world!

 Our Annapurna Panorama trekking holiday also takes in Kathmandu and Chitwan National Park, but the main focus of this tour is a six-day trek in the Annapurna Mountains, home to some of the most picturesque scenery in the world.
 An unforgettable Nepal adventure!

 If group touring isn't for you, then our range of private Nepal tours give you the chance to explore this fascinating country with just your family or friends.
-These tours include all accommodation, internal flights, and airport transfers, so you can relax as we handle all the logistics of your holiday.
+These trips include all accommodation, internal flights, and airport transfers, so you can relax as we handle all the logistics of your adventure.
 Plus there is plenty of included sightseeing in Kathmandu, Chitwan National Park, Pokhara, and elsewhere.
 These tours can also make great family holidays for older children!

-Frequently asked questions about our Nepal tours
+Frequently asked questions about our Nepal tour packages

 Will I visit Kathmandu and Chitwan National Park on your tours?